Baldwin Public Library

 - Users shall not use the computer to gain access to unauthorized resources or entities (hacking).

-Books, audiobooks, music CDs: 3 weeks.
+Books, audiobooks, music CDs, and magazines: 3 weeks.
 Some newer adult hardcover fiction in great demand might be 2 weeks (marked with a sticker).

 Items may be renewed twice in sequence unless the item is on hold for another patron.
 Items may be renewed several ways: